 Will President Bush forget about this public betrayal?

 If he chooses to run (and our sources say he will), moderate Cranston mayor Stephen Laffey (R) will be an easy choice for conservatives over Chafee in next year’s September primary.
 The popular two-term mayor of a thoroughly Democratic town, Laffey remains cagey about his intentions for next year.
 But his ambition is legendary to those who know him (smaller only than his ego) and he has to date resisted pleas from the White House, the National Republican Senatorial Committee, and RNC Chairman Ken Mehlman to swear off the race.

 As one wag told us of Laffey’s plans to enter the race, “I’m pretty sure he’s waiting until he can be the only thing in the newspaper.”

 In some ways the conservative label does not fit Laffey well.
 Although he says he is pro-life, he recently described Sen. Hillary Clinton’s attempt to position herself on the middle ground on abortion as “reasonable.”
 But even in this, Laffey is substantially more conservative than Chafee, and he may actually have a better chance in the general election to keep the seat in GOP hands.

 At the very least, the White House cannot afford to send the wrong message and reward Chafee’s serial disloyalty.

 Majority Leader Bill Frist and President Bush have recently indicated they are serious about getting conservative justices on the bench, and especially on the Supreme Court.
 If they mean it, they won’t lift a finger for Chafee.

-–Timothy P. Carney is a reporter for the Evans-Novak Political Report.
+–David Freddoso is a reporter for the Evans-Novak Political Report.
 Tim Carney is a Phillips Fellow and a freelance journalist.